Hiking at Falls Reserve

 - For the safety of your pet, exercise caution around wildlife and never let your pet chase wildlife.

 Pet owners are responsible for their pet’s behaviour while at the Conservation Area.
-If you are unable to control your pet’s behaviour you will be asked to remove the animal from the property immediately to prevent further disturbance to others.
-If you suspect that your pet’s behaviour will disturb other park visitors we encourage you NOT to bring your pet to the Conservation Area.
+If you are unable to control your pet you will be asked to remove the animal from the property immediately to prevent further disturbance to others.
+If you suspect that your dog’s behaviour will disturb other park visitors we encourage you NOT to bring your pet to the Conservation Area.
 Thanks you for your cooperation!

 Visit the Falls Reserve CA Facebook page